rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

   section are stripped at link time and are not copied to the produced binary or separate files.
 This should leave backtraces mostly-intact but may make using a debugger like gdb or lldb ineffectual.
-- `symbols` - same as `debuginfo`, but the rest of the symbol table section is stripped as well if the linker supports it.
-On platforms which depend on the binary's symbol table for backtraces, profiling, and similar, this can affect them so negatively as to make the results completely incomprehensible.
+- `symbols` - same as `debuginfo`, but the rest of the symbol table section is stripped as well, depending on platform support.
+On platforms which depend on this symbol table for backtraces, profiling, and similar, this can affect them so negatively as to make the trace incomprehensible.
-  Programs which may be combined with others, using e.g. CLI pipelines, or any developer tooling whatsoever, should avoid stripping symbols for this reason.
+  Programs which may be combined with others, such as CLI pipelines and developer tooling, or even anything which wants crash-reporting, should usually avoid `-Cstrip=symbols`.

 ## symbol-mangling-version